SwissClinicalTrialOrganisation/secuTrial_recipes/create_notification_within_form/README.md

-# Create a SAE notification within a joined AE and SAE form
+# Create a SAE notification within a AE/SAE form

 ``` diff
 -When you have two separate forms for AE and SAE then follow